tikhiy/v6.js/README.md

 #### Why update and render

-The difference between `update` and` render` is that `render` will be called regardless of the specified FPS, and` update` only when more than 1 / FPS seconds has passed.
+The difference between `update` and` render` is that `render` will be called regardless of the specified FPS, but `update` only when more than 1 / FPS seconds has passed.

 #### Context